How to Avoid Overtourism: 10 Easy Solutions to Tourism Problems

 There are many instances of this happening across Europe (Lisbon is one such example).
 During my visits over the years to Surfers Paradise, Australia and Queenstown, New Zealand, I’ve noticed the traditional pub culture is slowly being eradicated and replaced by Chinese and Indian establishments to entice these new visitors from Asia.

 What’s wrong with tourists sampling the local cuisine?
-Is there a point of going to a new country to only eat the same food you would at home?
-Surely this defeats the purpose of travel?
+Is there a point of going to a new country to only eat the same food we would at home?
+Surely this defeats the purpose of travel… Go on, be adventurous and try something new!
+This is where local foodie tours are a great idea.

 8. Travel during off-peak periods